Head of Subject: Mr Tom Hosking

 Key Stage 4

 During Key Stage 4, students will further enhance their musical studies to build on a range of skills covered in both their Key Stage 3 curriculum, but also the work they complete with their private instrumental teachers.
 At Redruth School, the Music Department follows the EDEXCEL GCSE Music specification.
 Al students who opt to study Music at Key Stage 4 are expected to take part in the extra-curricular life of the department to further develop their performance ability.
+A pre-requisite of taking the GCSE Music course is that students are enrolled on an instrumental lesson package either through school or with private tutors outside of school.
 The course is set-out as follows:

 Student will study all three elements of Music.
 These include performance, composition, and listening and appraising.
 During the Autumn Term, the students will create an ensemble performance which they will showcase at a school concert.
 The choice of piece will be completely their own.
 Students will also create a composition for solo instrument using the compositional process of Serialism which derives from the 20th Century period.
 In terms of a theoretical process, students will follow the ABRSM guides to music theory to give them a solid foundation on which to analyse the required set-works.